COVID-19 Health & Safety Protocols

 For almost 50 years, the health and safety of our community has been a top priority.
 The most important aspect of our whole-child approach is making sure your child is safe, secure, and supported.
 As always, we are working diligently to follow and exceed the stringent hygiene guidelines set by the Centers for Disease Control and our federal, state, and local officials.

-We are happy to announce that we will re-open our campuses on July 6th.
+We are happy to announce that we are open.

 Enhanced Entrance Protocols: